 How long can international students work in the United States with their student visa?

 F-1 students are eligible for curricular practical training before completing their studies, as well as an additional 12 months of optional practical training, either before or following graduation, or a combination of the two.
-However, if they work full-time for one year or more of curricular practical training, they are not eligible for Optional Practical Training.
+Students who complete a bachelor’s, master’s or doctoral degree in a STEM field may work for an additional 24 months of optional practical training with an E-Verify employer.
+However, if they work full-time for one year or more of curricular practical training, they are ineligible to apply for Optional Practical Training.
 Students with a J-1 visa are usually eligible to work up to 18 months following graduation.
 They may also be eligible to work part-time during their program of study.
 The Responsible Officer (RO) or Alternate Responsible Officer (ARO) will evaluate each student’s situation to determine the length of time for which they are eligible to work.

 Don’t international students need work authorization before I can hire them?

 No. International students must have the work authorization before they begin actual employment, but not before they are offered employment.
 In fact, J-1 students must have a written job offer in order to apply for the work authorization.
 Many F-1 students will be in the process of obtaining work authorization while they are interviewing for employment.
 Students can give employers a reasonable estimate of when they expect to receive work authorization.